The best project management software for small business

 Aha! is an online project planning tool suitable for product teams regardless of industry or business size.

-Scope: Its basic ability is that it can help you build an online roadmap for your company.
-You can keep track of your product development from all the way from planning to release while making it easier to spot weaknesses and brainstorm new ideas.
-All these make it ideal for startups as well!
+Scope: Its basic ability is that helps you build an online roadmap for your company.
+Keep track of your product development from planning to release, spot weaknesses and brainstorm new ideas!
+These features make it one of the best project management software for small business!

 - Pros: Tasks and projects management, detailed planning, new ideas feature, multiple integrations with popular apps, roadmap templates.